This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-The LIKE predicate is used for string matching.
-The general format is:
+The LIKE predicate can be used for string matching.
+The general format is as follows:

 [NOT] LIKE pattern

-The syntax means to find tuples where the specified attribute column value matches the pattern.
-The pattern can be a complete string or contain wildcards % and _.
-Specifically:
+The syntax means to find tuples where the value in the specified attribute column matches the pattern. pattern can be a complete string or contain the wildcard characters % and _.
+Where:

 Note

-patterndoes not contain the%or_wildcard and does not have anescapeclause.- The field type is not
+patterndoes not contain the%or_wildcard, and there is noescape.- The field type is not

 LOB.
-In Oracle mode, theLOBtype does not support the=operator, so it cannot be converted. patternis not a fixed-lengthcharornchartype.
+In Oracle-compatible mode, theLOBtype does not support=comparison, so it cannot be converted. patternis not a fixed-lengthcharornchartype.

 obclient> SELECT empname, deptno FROM emp WHERE empname LIKE 'ALLE_';